Suzanne Hiltermann-Souloumiac

 Suzanne 'Touty' Hiltermann-Souloumiac, née Hiltermann, (17 January 1919 – 2 October 2001) resisted the Nazis as part of the Dutch-Paris escape line during World War II.
 She survived Ravensbrück concentration camp.
 She received the US Medal of Freedom in recognition of her help to evading Allied airmen.
 After the war she wrote children's stories and founded a French school in Hong Kong.

 Early life

 Suzanne Hiltermann was born to a family of Dutch magistrates and industrialists.
-She spoke French, English and German fluently.
+She spoke French, English and German fluently - and a little bit of Hebrew and Chinese too.
 In 1939, she enrolled in the Sorbonne in Paris to study ethnology.

 Resistance

 In the first months of the German Occupation of France, Hiltermann met a Dutch official named Herman Laatsman.
 She soon joined him in his resistance work helping Jews to escape to the southern, unoccupied zone and gathering intelligence.
 Hiltermann worked closely with Leo Mincowski, who worked as a translator in the German Embassy in Paris.
 A German diplomat, Karl-Heinz Gerstner, passed information to Mincowski and Hiltermann.
 They shared it with Laatsman and a local French resistance group to which Mincowski belonged.